szilard/dataset-sizes-kdnuggets/README.md

 that (even in raw form) can fit in the memory of a single machine, therefore it can be definitely dealt with using simple analytical tools.

-On the other hand, the dataset sizes are distributed over many orders magnitudes, e.g. the larger quantiles based on smoothing for 2015 are:
+On the other hand, the dataset sizes are distributed over many orders of magnitude, e.g. the larger quantiles based on smoothing for 2015 are:

 quantile  |  value